 Applicability: Duplicate name collisions, shortened name collisions, search list name collisions

 The Réseaux IP Européens Network Coordination Centre (RIPE NCC) posted an article on November 12, 2013 about new gTLDs and search list processing [65].
 Search list processing is when a person specifies only a portion of a domain name instead of a fully qualified domain name (FQDN), and the search list adds to that domain name and attempts to resolve it as an FQDN, trying again with another addition if the first one fails, and so on.
-Although search list processing was not a novel topic at the time—it had been discussed in numerous documents before—this is when it got greater attention on its own.
+Although search list processing was not a novel topic at the time—it had been discussed in numerous documents before—this was when it got greater attention on its own.
 The RIPE NCC article argued that the risks from name collisions caused by searches for internal domains leaking out to the Internet were much lower than had been claimed.
 However, it also appealed for operating systems and web browsers to handle searches for names in standard ways so that the leaking of queries for internal domains would stop.

 ICANN released a blog posting on December 6, 2013 on managing name collision occurrences, focusing on issues with search list processing [66].
 The blog posting referenced version 1.0 of the Guide to Name Collision Identification and Mitigation for IT Professionals, which ICANN had released the day before the blog posting.
 [67] Both the blog posting and the guide had the same motivation: to stop the leaking of queries for internal domains, which would prevent name collisions from occurring, by encouraging organizations to migrate from internal-only, shortened domain names to public FQDNs.

 In February 2014, the SSAC released its SAC 064 advisory on DNS search list processing.
-[68] This advisory discussed the inconsistencies in how search list processing is performed by operating systems, web browsers, email clients, and other software.
+[68] This advisory discussed the inconsistencies in how search list processing was performed by operating systems, web browsers, email clients, and other software.
 Although there were RFCs (1123 [69], 1535 [19], and 1536 [70]) with search list guidelines, these RFCs were informational and had not been widely adopted, and there were also concerns that the RFCs were not as clear and specific as they needed to be.
 The SAC 064 advisory documented some of the differences in search list processing among commonly used client operating systems.
 Most importantly, Section 4 of SAC 064 proposed improvements to search list processing that would reduce the likelihood of name collisions.

 In March 2014, there were several talks at the Name Collision Workshop pertaining to search list processing: